-CitationJensen, Melissa L.; Carpentier, Francesca R. Dillman; Adair, Linda S.; Corvalan, Camila; Popkin, Barry M.; & Taillie, Lindsey Smith (Forthcoming).
+CitationJensen, Melissa L.; Carpentier, Francesca R. Dillman; Adair, Linda S.; Corvalan, Camila; Popkin, Barry M.; & Taillie, Lindsey Smith (2021).
 TV Advertising and Dietary Intake in Adolescents: A Pre- and Post- Study of Chile’s Food Marketing Policy.
-International Journal of Behavioral Nutrition and Physical Activity.
-PMCID: PMC Journal - In Process
+International Journal of Behavioral Nutrition and Physical Activity, 18, 60.
+PMCID: PMC8097821

 AbstractBackground: The first phase of a comprehensive marketing policy was implemented in Chile in 2016.
 The policy restricted child-directed marketing of foods and beverages considered high in energy, total sugars, sodium or saturated fat (“high-in”).
 The objective of this study was to examine the role of high-in TV food advertising as a mediator in the association between policy implementation and consumption of high-in foods and beverages between 2016 and 2017.